djalbat/reaction-with-style/README.md

   [readonly] {
     color: ${shuttle};
   }

+  @media (min-width: ${desktop}) {
+    margin: 0;
+  }
 ```
-Note that all of the selectors, including the class name selector, relate to the the component's topmost rendered element.
+Note that all of the selectors, including the class selector, relate to the the component's topmost rendered element.
-If it helps you can think of this as SASS but without the need for an ampersand.

 ## Compiling from source